 Venus Express arrived at Venus in April 2006 to spend 3 years studying Venus' atmosphere.
-It has so far failed to detect any active hotspots, or any plumes of sulphur.
+It has been operating ever since, and has so far failed to detect any active hotspots, or any plumes of sulphur.
 Venus is the closest planet to Earth, not only in distance, but in size, density and chemical composition.
 The two planets started out as twins: how did they end up so different?